docker/docker-wasm-bartholomew/README.md

-# Bartholomew Site Template
+# Bartholomew Site Running in Docker

-This repository is a template for creating new [Bartholomew](https://github.com/fermyon/bartholomew) websites.
+This repository showcases how to run the Bartholomew micro-cms for Webassembly using Docker.

 ## Directory Structure: